civo/cli/README.md

   -o, --output string   output format (json/human/custom) (default "human")
       --pretty          Print pretty the json output
-      --region string   Choose the region to connect to, if you use this option it will use it over the default region -y, --yes             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactivel
+      --region string   Choose the region to connect to, if you use this option it will use it over the default region -y, --yes             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactive
 ```

 ## API Keys